 I hear you, I hear you…Who needs this thing at all?!
 Why would one use the (almost) deprecated technology in super modern shiny Power BI solutions?!
 Even more, Paginated reports are almost exclusively boring tables + matrices.
-We have these two in Power BI with waaay more customization options and properties to make them lot nicer and better looking.
+We have these two in Power BI with waaay more customization options and properties to make them a lot nicer and better looking.

-We, old people, tend often to say: “you know how it was done in my younger days…”, or “we did exactly like that X years ago…” And, Paginated reports came into our lives way before Power BI.
+We, old people, tend often to say: “You know how it was done in my younger days…”, or “We did exactly like that X years ago…” And, Paginated reports came into our lives way before Power BI.
 In 2004, Microsoft introduced SQL Server 2000 add-in called SQL Server Reporting Services, and this tool became a reporting standard for the first decade and a half of this century (some will argue even longer, till nowadays).

 Things in the data area evolving fast!
 Extremely fast!
 So, new challenges required fresh solutions, and Power BI was introduced in 2015 to answer as many business reporting questions as possible, in the most efficient and eye-catching way.
-However, same as SSAS Multidimensional, which still resists giving up (even though Microsoft pushes everything to Tabular in recent years), SSRS is an integral part of many legacy BI solutions that still work – and not just work, they work quite good!
+However, same as SSAS Multidimensional, which still resists giving up (even though Microsoft pushes everything to Tabular in recent years), SSRS is an integral part of many legacy BI solutions that still work – and not just work, they work quite well!

 Ok, the number of visualization types and their customization might look awkward compared to Power BI, but, hey, we could’ve written Visual Basic to extend built-in features!
-Raise your hand everyone of you who used something like the following code snippet to make your table rows color alternating:)
+Raise your hand every one of you who used something like the following code snippet to make your table rows color alternating:)

 =iif(rownumber(nothing) mod 2 = 0,"LightGrey","Transparent")

-Yeah, I know, it’s much easier to format your table in Power BI and just click on Alternate rows option, but VB is much more fun:)) (just kidding, of course)
+Yeah, I know, it’s much easier to format your table in Power BI and just click on the Alternate rows option, but VB is much more fun:)) (just kidding, of course)